Demi Lovato’s Heroin Overdose During Relapse

 “I was sneaking it on planes, sneaking it in bathrooms, sneaking it throughout the night—nobody knew.”

 In Simply Complicated, she talks about her drug abuse and how it consumed her life.
 Throughout the film, she tells viewers that at the time she wasn’t ready to get help or live a sober lifestyle.

 According to People Magazine, during her new documentary, Lovato also admits to using Cocaine during the majority of filming her first documentary, Stay Strong, in 2012.

 “I was so honest in that documentary, but I wasn’t honest enough.
 And I think it was because I wasn’t honest with myself.”

 However, in her latest film, Lovato states that she was, “1000 percent sober,” and because of this, she really gets to explain herself as well as apologize to her fans.

 “There wasn’t anything that was off-limits…It’s something I definitely feel relief from.”

-On March 14th of this year, Lovato celebrated her six years being sober and in recovery from drugs and Alcohol.
+On March 14th, 2018, prior to her overdose, Lovato celebrated her six years being sober and in recovery from drugs and Alcohol.

 “Just officially turned 6 years sober.
 So grateful for another year of joy, health, and happiness.
 It IS possible.”